 Center for Integrated Diagnostics (CID)

-The Hematopathology group, led by Dr Harris since 1980 and by Dr. Ferry since January, 2010, provides diagnostic services for patients at MGH and consultation services for US and international pathologists.
+The Hematopathology group, led by Dr Harris since 1980 and by Dr. Ferry since January, 2010, provides diagnostic services for patients at Massachusetts General Hospital (Mass General) and consultation services for US and international pathologists.
 The group has focused on the careful morphologic, immunophenotypic, and genetic characterization of lymphoid and myeloid neoplasms, in order to develop criteria for diagnosis and to better define clinically relevant hematologic diseases.
 The group works closely with hematologists and oncologists to provide optimal patient care.
 A major mission of the group is also to train future leaders in the field of hematopathology.

 - Nancy Lee Harris, MD, Austin L. Vickery, Jr. Professor of Pathology

-- Robert P. Hasserjian, MD, Associate Professor and Director, Hematopathology Fellowship
+- Robert P. Hasserjian, MD, Associate Professor of Pathology, and Director, Hematopathology Fellowship

-- Aliyah R. Sohani, MD, , Medical Director, Hematology Core Laboratory
+- Aliyah R. Sohani, MD, Assistant Professor of Pathology, Medical Director, Hematology Core Laboratory

 - Valentina Nardi, MD

-Residents spend 2 months (AP) or 2.5 months (CP or AP/CP) on Hematopathology, where they are primarily responsible for bone marrow, peripheral blood, lymph node, and other specimens involved by hematologic disorders.
-Daily signout occurs as two separate services (Bone Marrow and Lymph Node), each with a faculty member, at multiheaded microscopes.
-There is usually also a fellow at each signout, as well as often visitors from other departments or institutions.
-Residents are responsible for reporting all diagnostic modalities on their cases: for example, bone marrow biopsy, aspirate smear, peripheral blood smear, flow cytometry, and immunohistochemistry are reviewed together by one resident-faculty-fellow team, reinforcing the importance of integrated reporting of hematologic neoplasms.
+Residents spend two months (AP) or two and one half months (CP or AP/CP) on Hematopathology, where they are primarily responsible for bone marrow, peripheral blood, lymph node, and other specimens involved by hematologic disorders.
+Daily sign-out occurs as two separate services (Bone Marrow and Lymph Node), each with a faculty member, at multiheaded microscopes.
+A fellow is usually present at each sign-out, and there are often visitors from other departments or institutions.
+Residents are responsible for reporting all diagnostic modalities on their cases, for example: bone marrow biopsy, aspirate smear, peripheral blood smear, flow cytometry, and immunohistochemistry are reviewed together by one resident-faculty-fellow team, reinforcing the importance of integrated reporting of hematologic neoplasms.
 The resident also receives reports of cytogenetics and molecular tests and works with the faculty member to incorporate this information into the final diagnosis.
 The Hematopathology faculty give didactic lectures to the residents during their Hematopathology rotation, including an intensive series of practically-oriented lectures and slide review sessions during the first week of each rotation.

 Education of Hematopathology Fellows

-The MGH Hematopathology Fellowship is accredited by the ACGME for two positions.
+The Mass General Pathology Hematopathology Fellowship is accredited by the ACGME for two positions.
 The two fellows supervise the residents in bone marrow and lymph node diagnosis.
 The fellows also handle the complex consultation cases referred to the Hematopathology faculty.
 The fellows participate in research projects during the fellowship and have produced a large number of research publications.